ArtComputerSE/bowling/README.md

 Classical Bowling kata using Java and JUnit 5.

+The task is to write a score calculator.
+The input is a string of characters and the output is integer points.
+The characters are the numbers 0-9, "/" and "X".
+The latter represents spare and strike, respectively.
+See below for explanation of those terms.

 ## Scoring

 The most difficult part of bowling scoring to comprehend is when a strike or spare is scored, as the score on the